Call us: 1-800-927-5107 647-494-7800 ext. 1008

 The only dual-gantry laser cutter that cuts both acrylic and all metals

 The Ascent dual-gantry laser cutter runs a CO₂ head and a fiber head on the same gantry system.
 The CO₂ head cuts acrylic and non-metallic substrates cleanly; the fiber head cuts aluminum, stainless steel, and other metals.
 One machine replaces two, and the operator does not need to move material between machines for a mixed-material job.
-No other manufacturer offers this configuration.
+Based on Ascent Equipment's review of publicly available North American machines as of August 2026, we have not identified another machine offering this same combination of capabilities.

 The only tabletop laser welder that welds aluminum